sebmonte/Stats-503-Final-Project/README.md

 Scripts:
 Contains two analyses
-1) Visualizing decoding data derived from an MEG experiment, and apply Bayesian tests to it over time + conduct a bootstrapping test
+1) Visualizing decoding data derived from an MEG experiment, and apply Bayesian tests to it over time + conduct a bootstrapping test.
 2) Visualize decoding data using a temporal generalization matrix, and apply Bayesian tests to the matrix.

 Data:
 All of the relevant data for the experiment.
-S0X_DecodingAccuracyTimecourse has the per participant decoding scores, S0Xtraintime_data contains the scores for the temporal generalization matrix BF_matrix contains the saved BF score data across the temporal generalization matrix
+S0X_DecodingAccuracyTimecourse has the per participant decoding scores, S0Xtraintime_data contains the scores for the temporal generalization matrix, BF_matrix contains the saved BF score data across the temporal generalization matrix

 Environment: